 Assam, a state in northeastern India, features rivers and river valleys, plains and mountains—and is the world’s largest tea-producing region.
 The Camellia sinensis var. assamica variety is native to this region, and this robust variety is typically used to produce strong, black teas.
 The first tea company was established in Assam in 1839.

 The first harvest, or the first flush, begins in February.
 The May–June second-flush harvest, however, yields the highest-grade Assam teas, characterized by a full-bodied, spicy and malty flavor.

-TeaHaus offers three Assam teas: Mangalam, Mokalbari, and the premium Marangi.
+TeaHaus offers several Assam teas: Mangalam, Mokalbari, and Marangi.
 Hearty Assam tea is also blended with Indonesian tea to create East Frisian Blend, a northern Germany favorite that is enjoyed with rock sugar and heavy cream.